andrew-hossack/dash-tools/docs/source/getting started.rst

 Creating a Project
 **********************

 Creating a new dash project is simple.
 Here we choose to name it "MyApp".
-Doing so will create a directory named "MyApp" in the current working directory:
+Doing so will create a directory named "MyApp" in the current working directory.

 .. code-block:: bash